Twin Cities businesses reel from second night of violence, on guard for more

 Though public officials have yet to place a cost on the property damage caused by the riots in the Twin Cities this week, it will likely be in the millions of dollars.

-The Ferguson, Mo., uprising in 2014 — which erupted after Michael Brown was shot by a white police officer — generated about $4.6 million in property damage to 17 buildings, according to a St Louis Business Journal.
+The Ferguson, Mo., uprising in 2014 — which erupted after Michael Brown was shot by a white police officer — generated about $4.6 million in property damage to 17 buildings, according to St. Louis Business Journal.

 Most of the small businesses that sustained heavy damage probably don’t carry insurance that will cover their losses.
 Just 44% of businesses that have been operating for at least a year have never had insurance, according to surveys by Next Insurance.